lifeweaver/factorio-quick-start/README.md

 Build with gradle.

-- `gradle build` executes a build for the mod portal.
-Set the `version` properly or Factorio will reject the file.
+- `gradle build` builds the mod .zip file.
+The `version` must match the one in `src/info.json` or Factorio will reject the file.
+Set it in `gradle.properties` or with `gradle build -Pversion="1.5.0"`
 - `gradle clean` cleans up after a build by deleting the generated folders
-- `gradle patch` attempts to patch the mod in your `factorio_mods_dir` for easy testing.
-Make sure to set the mods dir variable.
-Make sure not to make commits with this variable set!
+- `gradle patch` attempts to patch the mod in your `factorioModsDirectory` for easy testing.
+Make sure to set the variable.
+Make sure not to make commits with this variable set in gradle.properties - you can use `gradle patch -PfactorioModsDirectory="directoryhere"` instead.

 Make sure to set the `version` in `build.gradle` before building or Factorio will reject the file.